Skip to Content

 In Tijuana, street prostitutes often work as pickpockets.
 They approach you, distract you by touching you or grabbing at you, then steal your phone, wallet, watch, or whatever they can get their hands on.
 Another trick pickpockets use in Tijuana is to wait outside of bars and target those who are clearly intoxicated.
 Drunk people make easy targets.
 If anyone approaches you on the street, try not to let them touch you.
 Just tell them ‘no gracias’ and keep walking.

-Petty theft is a risk as well.
+Petty crime is a risk as well.
 If you give criminals the opportunity to steal from you, they probably will.
-Snatch and run crimes aren’t common but can happen.
+Bag snatchings aren’t common but can happen.
 To reduce the risk, never leave your camera or phone sitting out on the table while dining.
 Never sit your backpack or purse down on the ground.
 Always keep your valuables secured in your pockets or strapped to your body.

 To avoid pickpockets in Tijuana, you should:

-• Only carry what you need when out and about in Tijuana- Leave your passport, excess cash, cards, and phone in your hotel room safe.
+• Only carry what you need when out and about in Tijuana- Leave your passport, excess cash, credit card, and phone in your hotel room safe.
 Leave jewelry at home.
 Just carry enough cash for the day.

 • Wear secure clothing with zippered or buttoned pockets- These make it much more difficult for pickpockets to steal your belongings.
 You can buy clothing with hidden pockets specially designed for travel